Peek into Greenway's cabinet of curiosities

 The Easter holidays are the focus of the cabinet during April.
 We've spotted quite a few egg-shapes in the collection around the house, and have chosen the object of the month as it ties in with both Easter and April showers.
 This umbrella has an decorative egg at the end of its handle made from tigers eye.

-Writing tip for the month: think about the hand that holds this unusual umbrella handle.
+Writing prompt for the month: think about the hand that holds this unusual umbrella handle.
 You could write a short character description of one or two paragraphs, or a poem about April showers.

 You'll soon be able to see here what the key item will be, and find out about the writing prompt for the month.
 Throughout the year, the curious collection's key items will be listed here before they go on display, so please do check back to find out what's coming up.